Morristown Medical Center

-Regardless of the type of diabetes that a person might have, Atlantic Health System can provide the self-management education and treatments necessary to reduce blood sugar levels.
+Regardless of the type of diabetes that a person might have, Atlantic Health System can provide the self-management education and treatments necessary to reduce blood sugar and A1c levels, lose weight and improve quality of life.

 Blood Sugar Monitoring

 Blood glucose, or blood sugar, monitoring is the main tool used to keep diabetes in control.
 For some patients, we may recommend periodic “finger stick” tests, while for others with Type 1 diabetes, we may prescribe a continuous glucose monitoring system (CGM).
 Using a tiny sensor inserted under the skin of the abdomen, this device measures blood sugar throughout the day and night, transmitting information to a pager-like monitor that will sound an alarm when glucose is too high.

 Diabetes Self-Management Education

 Achieving lower blood sugar and preventing diabetes can sometimes be as simple as making lifestyle changes.
 Our certified diabetes educators and dietitians help patients with meal plans, carbohydrate counting and exercise routines that are specific to individual ability and age.
 They also provide instruction in how to monitor glucose, take medications and use insulin pumps.
 Written information, models, visual aids and videos are used whenever possible to simplify the education process.
 During follow-up appointments, we’ll measure patient progress and send periodic updates to the referring health care provider.
 Family members and friends are welcome to attend all meetings.

 Oral Diabetes Medications